GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/product-currency-report.md

 1. Find out the age of the latest 'scene' of a product.
 To find out this age, we use one of multiple methods.
 Internal staff can learn the [technical details of these Currency methods][CurrencyInternalDoc].
 The latest scene is compared to the current calendar date to find the age.
     $\text{Age} = \text{Acquisition date} - \text{Calendar date}$
 1. Check the 'business rule' for the product.
 This rule defines the maximum threshold for this age value that we calculated.
 For instance, a product may have a business rule of $\leq 16\ days$.
 This means that if the age is more than 16 days, then the data is overdue.
 We run this check every day and if the age is within the threshold, we assign 100% Currency for that day; whereas, if the age is above the threshold, we assign 0% Currency for that day.
-1. The Currency values of a span of multiple days are averaged to find the Currency for each financial year and the Currency for each financial quarter.
+1. The Currency values over a span of multiple days are averaged to find the Currency for each financial year and the Currency for each financial quarter.

 ### Table B calculations